taruncse/RXAndroid/README.md

 RxJava pretty much treats everything as a stream of data—everything from variables to properties, caches, and even user input events like clicks and swipes.

 The data emitted by each stream can either be a value, an error, or a "completed" signal, although you don’t necessarily have to implement the last two

+RX-Java use Observer software design pattern.
+Essentially, in RxJava you have *Observable* objects that emit a stream of data and then terminate, and *Observer* objects that subscribe to Observables.
+An Observer receives a notification each time their assigned Observable emits a value, an error, or a completed signal.